- Home

 Learn more about:

-The most common staging system for pancreatic cancer is the TNM system.
-In this system, each letter is given a number that shows how advanced the cancer is.
+Pancreatic cancer is commonly staged using the TNM system, with each letter given a number that shows how advanced the cancer is:

 Stages of pancreatic cancer